HolyBlackCat/cpp-tutorials/configuring_code_completion.md

 Clangd needs two parts to work:

-* A plugin for your IDE (for VSC in this case).
+* A extension for your IDE (for VSC in this case).
-* A program called `clangd` that the plugin interacts with.
+* A program called `clangd` that the extension interacts with.

 Install the latter in MSYS2 using `pacman -S mingw-w64-ucrt-x86_64-clang-tools-extra`. *([Why not the official Clang installer?](/why_not_official_clang_installer.md))*